nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Definitions

 Terms used in Warenager are defined here.
-If you term is not stated here, google the term to understand more.
+If your term is not stated here, google the term to understand more.

 Term | Definition
 --------|------------------